-Instant view: Apple's latest iPhone fails to excite
+Instant View: Apple's latest iPhone fails to excite

 MICHAEL YOSHIKAMI, CEO, YCMNET ADVISORS

 "People are disappointed that they didn't change the hardware more.
-There were rumors of a bigger screen and a thinner model, prompted by the usual spate of cases coming out of Asia."
+There were rumours of a bigger screen and a thinner model, prompted by the usual spate of cases coming out of Asia."

 "Those who may be disappointed by the lack of hardware changes are missing the major point here.
 Apple for the first time is in a position where they can target all of Nokia's phones in emerging markets by dropping the price of their phones."